gdassori/covid19_data_miner/docs/ADD_MORE_SOURCES.md

   }
 ```

-So just add to the dictionary in the constructor the new source.
+So, just add to the dictionary the class of the newly created service.

 If everything is ok, the source will be available in the client: